Buzzcocks: Shelley's death and aftermath

 Pete Shelley died on 6 December 2018 from a suspected heart attack at his home in Tallinn, Estonia.

 In June 2019, Buzzcocks performed with several guest vocalists as a tribute to Shelley.
 The concert had been planned before his death.
-Steve Diggle said that Buzzcocks would continue, with the post-Shelley Buzzcocks being a 'new era'.
+Steve Diggle said that Buzzcocks would continue, with the post-Shelley Buzzcocks being a "new era".
 Sonics in the Soul, the band's first album without Shelley, was released in September 2022.
 It featured Diggle on all vocals, and included a tribute to Shelley in the form of the track "You've Changed Everything Now".

-Style
+Musical style and influences

-Buzzcocks are a punk rock band that exhibit "crisp melodies", "driving guitars" and "biting lyrics".
-According to Mark Deming of AllMusic, that instead of drawing on political lyrical themes, the band "brought an intense, brilliant vigor to the three-minute pop song, powered by Shelley's alternately funny and anguished lyrics about adolescence and love, backed by melodies and hooks that were concise and memorable."
-Buzzcocks' distinctive sound combines catchy pop melodies with punk guitar energy, backed by an unusually tight and skilled rhythm section.
-They grew in musical and lyrical sophistication; by the end, they were quoting American writer William S. Burroughs' "A Different Kind of Tension", declaiming their catechism in the anthem "I Believe", and tuning in to a fantasy radio station on which their songs could be heard ("Radio Nine").
+Buzzcocks are a punk rock band that exhibit "crisp melodies", "driving guitars" and "biting lyrics", according to Mark Deming of AllMusic.
+He goes on to say that instead of drawing on political lyrical themes, the band "brought an intense, brilliant vigor to the three-minute pop song, powered by Shelley's alternately funny and anguished lyrics about adolescence and love, backed by melodies and hooks that were concise and memorable."
+Steve Taylor in The A to X of Alternative Music says Buzzcocks' distinctive sound combines "trademark wall of sound guitars" and "resignedly realist lyrics", which set "the benchmark for the British indie scene to follow".

+The band have cited several bands as influences, including the Velvet Underground, the Stooges, and Ramones.

 Legacy

 Buzzcocks have influenced American punk, hardcore, and indie rock acts, as well as Dead Kennedys guitarist East Bay Ray, Parquet Courts, Hüsker Dü, Superchunk, and Dag Nasty.
 The Smiths' Johnny Marr has stated that Buzzcocks influenced them "massively in the way we approached our record sleeves and our choice of independent record company – because of the Buzzcocks we took on a Mancunian DIY ethic."

 Buzzcocks' name was combined with the title of Sex Pistols' album Never Mind the Bollocks, Here's the Sex Pistols to create the title of the long-running UK comedy television panel game show Never Mind the Buzzcocks.
 Diggle said in his autobiography he and Shelley only granted the BBC use of their name under the impression it would be a one-off, probably unsuccessful, pilot, and that they are now mildly disgruntled the name is more readily associated in Britain with the series than with their band.
 Shelley appeared on the programme in 2000, when host Mark Lamarr introduced Shelley by saying without Buzzcocks "there'd be no Smiths or Radiohead, and this show would be called Never Mind Joan Armatrading".

 Mark Deming of AllMusic called Buzzcocks "one of the best, most influential punk bands of all time".
+The staff of Consequence ranked the band at number 5 on their list of "The 100 Best Pop Punk Bands" in 2019.